JackHck/JackHck.github.io/README.md

 **Research Interests**: My current research interests are **Data-centric AI , 3D vision, Automatic Drive** .My academic goal is to popularize autonomous driving technology in all areas of people's lives, and to research more efficient and trustworthy AI technologies for human development.

-**If you are interested in my research and want to discuss relevant research topic or potential collaborations! free to send me an e-mail:smile:**
+**If you are interested in my research and want to discuss relevant research topic or potential collaborations! free to send me an e-mail.:smile:**

 ## 📝 Selected Publications